Scan to download

 Centralization itself is not negative.
 For projects, it is simpler, more controllable, more scalable, and more adaptable to legislation.

 However, this does not align with the original spirit of cryptocurrency.
 What can guarantee that a stablecoin truly possesses censorship resistance?
-It is not merely an on-chain dollar but a real user asset?
+Is it merely an on-chain dollar, or is it a genuine user asset?

 No centralized stablecoin can make such a promise.